iarna/fetch-fic/README.md

 Optional.
 If true then the navigation version of the table of contents will have numbers before each item.

+### fetchMeta

+If true and this is a xenforo based source then threadmarks will be used to get the index when updating.
+This is addative with `scrapeMeta`.

+### scrapeMeta

+If true and this is a xenforo based source then the index page will be scraped for chapters when updating.
+This is addative with `fetchMeta`.

 ## [[chapters]]

 ### name